 This class helped me transition into college, taught me how to get involved, and made me more comfortable with people. - 2019 Participant

 I think this program provides a phenomenal resource for first generation students.
 It allows students to openly discuss their hardships and find ways to navigate any internalized conflicts. - 2018 Participant

 We invite incoming first-generation students to join the First at Pitt-Johnstown program – an initiative funded by the Provost’s Personalized Education Grant.
 In the first two years of the program, participants have achieved higher academic performance than non-participants while creating a family-atmosphere with other first-generation students.
 The program consists of the following components:

 - Mastering College: a one-credit course designed specifically to meet the needs of first-generation students to increase the likelihood of a successful college transition

-- Peer & Faculty Mentoring: Participants are matched with upper class first-generation students who provide support and give participants the “inside scoop” on navigating college life.
-Faculty mentors also will share their stories and support participants.
+- Peer Mentoring with the First MAPS: Participants are matched with upper class first-generation students who provide support and give participants the “inside scoop” on navigating college life.

 - Activities: Participants and mentors gather for on- and off-campus social events and activities.

 To join the program, please indicate your interest when completing the first-gen questionnaire (available here in May 2020).
 Admitted Students who have identified as first-generation on their application will be sent personalized information about the program in the Spring.
 If you are an Admitted Student interested in joining the First at Pitt-Johnstown program, please email email@example.com.